 Batsto Village

-Tucked into the Pinelands in Wharton State Forest, this village was incorporated in 1766 and looks the same as it was back then, surviving hundreds of years of American history.
-Today, you can journey back in time and visit the historic buildings learning about the iron works, glass blowing, and other industries that helped the village thrive back then.
-Make sure to stop at the post office (one of four of the oldest operating in the United States), the mansion, ice house, gristmill, and general store, all preserved to remain as they were in the 19th century.
+Tucked into the Pinelands in Wharton State Forest, this village was incorporated in 1766 and looks the same as it did back then, surviving hundreds of years of American history.
+Today, you can journey back in time to visit the historic buildings and learn about the iron works, glass blowing, and other industries that helped the village thrive back then.
+Make sure to stop at the post office (one of the four oldest operating in the United States), the mansion, ice house, gristmill, and general store, all preserved to remain as they were in the 19th century.

 31 Batsto Road, Hammonton, NJ 08037